Stratus HTTP Monitoring

 404, 401,403, 503, etc. alerts are ignored.
 Customers frequently restrict their sites and make changes that cause error responses.
 Though they are not really causes for alarm.
 50x errors are almost always an issue with the code-base, configuration, or the Stratus system.

 Errors are also triple checked before an alert is fired.
 We exclude certain conditions if detected, such as:

 - The site is suspended (sends a 504)

 - Services were recently restarted (customer action causing a 504)

 - A domain was removed from the URLs list by a customer

 What happens when an alert fires ?

-- A ticket opens to the environment owner's account and any authorized users are cc'ed on the ticket.
+- A ticket opens to the environment owner's account and any authorized users are copied on the ticket.

-- Our internal bot sends a Slack message available to our Support team.
+- Our internal system sends a Slack message to our Support team.

-- A support tech will try to verify the issue and attempt to resolve it, with an RCA follow up.
+- A support tech will verify the issue and work to resolve it, with an Root Cause Analysis follow up.
 The RCA will include recommend actions to avoid future outages.